AvramRobert/cchess/API.md

 * ```haskell
   Terminate Game Reason
   ```
-  * The transformation was unsuccessful and/or the game was terminated for some reason
+  * The transformation was successful and has terminated the game in some way.
-  * Contains the (potentially) transformed `Game`
+  * Contains the transformed `Game`
-  * Some termination reasons come from evaluating the board, others can be used by the user himself
+  * Some termination reasons are a direct consequence of evaluating the board, others can be used by the user himself

 ### Errors